ibbybuilds/metaestetics-mobile-hiring-test/SETUP.md

 ## Tips

-- Use iOS Simulator for development (faster than physical device)
+- Use simulator/emulator for development (faster than physical device)
 - Keep Metro bundler terminal open while developing
-- Check both Expo terminal and Xcode console for errors
+- Check Expo terminal and device console for errors
 - Use React DevTools for debugging
 - Enable Debug JS Remotely for better debugging experience
+- On Windows/Linux, Android development works perfectly fine - you can test all features